-This is a reprint of an article that appeared ub Globetrotting Magazine, Goway's 40th Anniversary edition - Winter 2010.
+This is a reprint of an article that appeared in Globetrotting Magazine, Goway's 40th Anniversary edition - Winter 2010.

-Also see "The World of Travel in 1970" that appeared in the same edition.
+Also, see "The World of Travel in 1970" which appeared in the same edition.

 In 1971 Bruce moved downtown to 53 Yonge Street sharing a “grotty” upstairs office.
-The mailing address, Bruce thought, would impress non Torontonian Canadians and help with credibility.
+The mailing address, Bruce thought, would impress non-Torontonian Canadians and help with credibility.
 On the ground floor was Websters Travel, the oldest agency in Canada and behind them was the fledging I.T.C. operator Canadian World Travel.
-This company and Suntours, both of which don’t exist any more, are considered the “ground zero” of the Inclusive Tour Charter business in Canada.
+This company and Suntour, both of which don’t exist anymore, are considered the “ground zero” of the Inclusive Tour Charter business in Canada.

 Goway’s first airline reservation system, called Pegasus and backed by CP Air (now defunct) was chosen because it provided word processing capabilities.

-When Goway decided to become a serious player in the Australia and South Pacific market they produced a 12 page brochure.
-Their biggest competitor at the time was Jetset Tours, with a 300 page brochure.
+When Goway decided to become a serious player in the Australian and South Pacific market they produced a 12-page brochure.
+Their biggest competitor at the time was Jetset Tours, with a 300-page brochure.
 Jetset had offices in at least 6 cities in America and two in Canada.
-Jetset has now been out of business for a long time.
+Jetset has now been out of business for a very long time.

 Then and Now

 - Goway’s first reservations were made by telegram.
-As the cost was determined “by the word” a code was developed to save money.
+As the cost was determined “by a number of words” a code was developed to save money.
 The company then invested in a telex machine which in turn gave way to facsimiles (faxes).
 Today all reservations are done over the internet.

 - Confirmations, invoices, travel vouchers, etc. were all typed manually.
 Since those days, Goway has invested in three computer reservation systems.
-Goway believes the latest, called “Travelbox”, is the most advanced there is.
+To stay ahead of the curve Goway is looking for its 4th reservation system.

 - Tour guides would call collect giving their first and last names.
 If the last name was “Wright”, (meaning everything is alright) the call was rejected unless the office wanted to communicate back.
 Today they use cell phones and text messaging.

-- Early newsletters were typed on an IBM Selectric typewriter, and retyped after calculating the extra spaces needed to justify the right side column edge, in order to look more professional.
-Today this Magazine was prepared by Goway’s own design team using the very latest desktop publishing software.
+- Early newsletters were typed on an IBM Selectric typewriter and retyped after calculating the extra spaces needed to justify the right-side column edge, in order to look more professional.
+Today magazines, brochures and this website are prepared by Goway’s own design team using the very latest desktop publishing software.